-Interaction of the crRNA 5' handle with the protospacer adjacent motif

-The nature of the last nucleotide of the 5' handle (position -1) seems to be important: mutation of this nucleotide from C to G results in loss of activity, only nucleotides C, A and U are tolerated at this position.
-In E. coli it has been shown that the -1 crRNA nucleotide is identical to the last PAM nucleotide and is derived from the invader (47-51), thus the crRNA could base pair with the invader at this position (Figure 3).
+Interaction of the crRNA 5' Handle with the Protospacer Adjacent Motif-The nature of the last nucleotide of the 5' handle (position -1) seems to be important; mutation of this nucleotide from C to G results in loss of activity, and only nucleotides C, A, and U are tolerated at this position.
+In E. coli, it has been shown that the -1 crRNA nucleotide is identical to the last PAM nucleotide and is derived from the invader (47-51), and thus the crRNA could base pair with the invader at this position (Fig. 3).
 It is not known whether the crRNA 5' handle nucleotide (position -1) stems from the invader in the Haloferax I-B system.
-But the -1 crRNA nucleotide and invader complementary PAM nucleotide (in PAMs TTC and CAC, two of the six PAMs recognised by Haloferax) have also the potential to base pair.
-This base pair might be important for recognising the correct target DNA sequence.
+But the -1 crRNA nucleotide and invader complementary PAM nucleotide (in PAMs TTC and CAC, two of the six PAMs recognized by Haloferax) also have the potential to base pair.
+This base pair might be important for recognizing the correct target DNA sequence.
 The observation that the -1 nucleotide mutant C to U works but C to G does not work would confirm this hypothesis.
 However, the result that the C to A mutation is still active in interference does not fit.
-In addition, the complementary nucleotide of the other four PAMs recognised in the Haloferax system (TAT, TAA, TAG, ACT) cannot base pair with the crRNA.
-In the I-E and I-F E.coli system it has been shown that the interaction between the nucleotide and complementary PAM nucleotide is not essential for invader recognition (52,53).
+In addition, the complementary nucleotide of the other four PAMs recognized in the Haloferax system (TAT, TAA, TAG, and ACT) cannot base pair with the crRNA.
+In the I-E and I-F E. coli system, it has been shown that the interaction between the -1 crRNA nucleotide and the last complementary PAM nucleotide is not essential for invader recognition (52, 53).
 The recent structural data for the I-E Cascade complex confirm this earlier observation showing that in this system the -1 nucleotide of the crRNA is displaced by the Cas5 protein preventing interaction with the invader PAM sequence.
 The same displacement of the -1 nucleotide might happen in the Haloferax I-B Cascade.
-And the loss of activity of the C -> G mutant could be explained by failure of the G to interact properly with the Cas5 protein.
+Also, the loss of activity of the $C \rightarrow G$ mutant could be explained by failure of the G to interact properly with the Cas5 protein.

-In the I-E system Cse1 (the homologous protein in Haloferax is Cas8b) interacts with the PAM sequence and target recognition occurs via identification of the PAM sequence by the Cse1 protein (18,53-55).
-The same might be true for the Haloferax I-B system but the Cas8b protein should be able to identify six different PAMs: TTC, CAC, TAT, TAA, TAG and ACT.

-Taken together our results suggest that a G at position -1 cannot interact properly with the Cas5 protein and that the Haloferax Cas8b would have to recognise all six different PAMs.
+In the I-E system, Cse1 (the homologous protein in Haloferax is Cas8b) interacts with the PAM sequence, and target recognition occurs via identification of the PAM sequence by the Cse1 protein (18, 53-55).
+The same might be true for the Haloferax I-B system, but the Cas8b protein should be able to identify six different PAMs as follows: TTC, CAC, TAT, TAA, TAG, and ACT.
+Taken together, our results suggest that a G at position -1 cannot interact properly with the Cas5 protein and that the Haloferax Cas8b would have to recognize all six different PAMs.